Last Update: 12/1/2018

 Harmonic Balancer Bolts

 Remember the Cologne Engine is Metric.
-10mm 1.5 x 25 12 point heads 12. come with my headers.
-Included also are metric studs/bolts 20 mm in length for the slotted bottom exhaust flange.
+My header bolts are 10mm 1.5 x 20 and 25 in length 12 point heads 12.9.
+Metric studs/bolts 20 mm in length can be used for the slotted bottom exhaust flange .
 See my recommended Head Work (modification) for the emission ports.

 NOTE: Make sure you get gasket that have the division between the “Siamese” exhaust ports as pic’d above!

-This PIC shows the emission holes plugged/welded up!
-Next step is to drill and tap the Emission/PCV/Air holes in your heads using 10 mm 1.5 about ⅝ to ¾” deep using your new Straight Back headers as a template.
-Now you can finally tighten the top two bolts and not fear exhaust leaks 🙂
+This PIC shows the emission holes plugged up!
+Next step is to drill and tap the Emission/PCV/Air holes in your heads using 10 mm 1.5 about ¾” deep using your new Straight Back headers or the Hooker 10828 as a template.
+Now you can finally tighten the top two bolts and not fear exhaust leaks:)

 HEADERS, STRAIGHT BACK